-This cabbage slaw is a menu planning dream in that not only can it be made ahead, it is best made ahead.
+This cabbage slaw is a menu planning dream in that not only can it be made ahead, but it is best made ahead.
 One day is perfect, but I have certainly happily eaten leftovers for a couple of days after that.

 This goes with anything simple or anything Asian — it’s sort of a medley of Japanese, Korean, and Southeast Asian inspired.